studiopress/genesis-beta-tester/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Serve updates from WP.org by default unless the plugin was installed via WP Engine's servers.
+* Bump 'tested up to' to WordPress 6.9.

 = 1.0.2 =
 * Genesis Beta Tester now uses its own update mechanism from WP Engine servers.
+(1.0.2 was never released to WP.org.)

 = 1.0.1 =
 * Test with latest WordPress version